Sanofi - GSK SARS-CoV-2 Vaccine Description

 Sanofi Pasteur will contribute its S-protein COVID-19 antigen, which is based on recombinant DNA technology.
 This technology has produced an exact genetic match to proteins found on the surface of the SARS-CoV-2 virus, and the DNA sequence encoding this antigen has been combined into the DNA of the baculovirus expression platform, the basis of Sanofi’s licensed recombinant influenza product in the US.

 GSK will contribute its proven pandemic adjuvant technology.
 An adjuvant is added to some vaccines to enhance the immune response and has been shown to create a stronger and longer-lasting immunity against infections than the vaccine alone.

-The companies have set up a Joint Task Force, co-chaired by David Loew, Global Head of Vaccines, Sanofi and Roger Connor, President Vaccines, GSK.
+The companies announced they have established a Joint Task Force, co-chaired by David Loew, Global Head of Vaccines, Sanofi and Roger Connor, President Vaccines, GSK.
 This task force will seek to mobilize resources from both companies to look for every opportunity to accelerate the development of the candidate vaccine.

 Sanofi - GSK SARS-CoV-2 Vaccine Indication

 Sanofi - GSK SARS-CoV-2 Vaccine Candidate is indicated to prevent SARS-CoV-2 infection which leads to COVID-19 disease.